 Cookers made from stainless steel can better resist corrosion, scratches and warping.
-That means it remains shining and good looking for long.
+That means it retain its appearance for much longer.
 Stainless steel doesn’t react with food products and is longer lasting.
-Stainless steel cooker has stylish sleek looks and more expensive than the ones made from aluminum.
+A stainless steel cooker has a stylish, sleek look and is more expensive than the ones made from aluminum.

 Aluminum cookers, on the other hand are cheaper, and aluminum is a better conductor of heat than stainless steel.
 But, aluminum is a softer metal and thus prone to dents and scratches that could mar its looks.
 Further, aluminum may react with certain acidic foods.

 Basically, the choice between the two metals boils down to two important features, that’s price and durability.
-Variety made from aluminum is very affordable and this metal is a better conductor of heat, but then their design and quality is not as good.
-Though stainless steel cookers are expensive, they prove to be more durable.
+Models made from aluminum are very affordable, better conductors of heat, but their design and quality are not as good.
+While stainless steel cookers are expensive but more durable.
 These days they are designed to have an aluminum bottom for better absorption of heat.
-If your budget is rather limited, you’ll do well to have aluminum cooker, but if quality and durability are on your priority, having a stainless steel cooker will be a better option and proves economical in the long run.
+If your budget is rather limited, you’ll do well with an aluminum cooker, but if quality and durability are a priority, having a stainless steel cooker will be a better option in the long run.

 The features to consider when searching for the best pressure cooker.

 Safety features are especially vital when dealing with electric pressure cookers.
-This is due to the fact that pressure cookers work under the principle of build-up pressure and an intense amount of steam and pressure can cause a destructive blast in the kitchen.
-This applies especially if you have kids around.
+This is due to the fact that pressure cookers work under the principle of built-up pressure and an intense amount of steam and pressure can cause a destructive blast in the kitchen.
 You need to get yourself a device that comes with pressure indicators, secure lid locks and effective release valves.